dreamRs/esquisse/cran-comments.md

 0 errors | 0 warnings | 0 note

-* This is a new release
+* New release to fix some bugs and reduce dependencies.

 Thank you !
 Victor